BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Tutorial_2.rst

 2.3 Set Output Directory
 ###################################

 Set the output directory where the output from this tutorial will be stored, and create the directory.
+We are going to set the output directory in the same location as the current script.

 .. code:: python